Skip to main content

 Take photos, not wildflowers

-• Always obtain the landowner's permission if you need access to get the shot you want.
+• Please follow the Countryside Code at all times.
+Obtain landowner's permission if you need access to get the shot you want.

 • Please don’t pick any wildflowers – it’s illegal and causes real damage to wildflower populations, landscapes and pollinators.